 “I’m not a boy,” I answered indignantly.

-“Prove it,” the man said, smiling.
+“Prove it,” the man suggested, smiling.

 I was too young to understand anything beyond the conversation we were having, which I took literally.
 I had no idea I was in a dangerous situation and perhaps just a few steps away from becoming a missing child on a milk carton.